Pierre Elliott Trudeau Foundation Doctoral Scholarships

 - Complete and submit the application before the deadline.

 * The Foundation strongly advises applicants to follow up with their referees to ensure they submit the completed form by December 1, 2023 at 5:00pm EST. Applicants will receive notifications after their referees have submitted their referral forms.

 The Foundation will directly invite semi-finalists to participate in group interviews in February 2024.
 Outstanding semi-finalists will be invited to national interviews which will be held in March 2024 with members of the Application and Nomination Review Committee (ANRC).

 The Foundation will officially announce the 2024 Scholars in late May 2024.

 Safety Abroad Requirements for Travelling Scholars

-- Complete the online Safety Abroad Workshop (valid for 1.5 years); and
+- Complete the online Safety Abroad pre-departure workshop (valid for 1.5 years); and

 - Obtain supplementary health insurance (if not already covered).